 According to James Robertson, a global expert on intranet strategy and design from Step Two Design, there are five purposes of intranets (outlined in the image below):

-Whilst seemingly complex and extensive, a digital workplace, supported by a mobile social intranet, isn’t all that difficult to achieve.
+Whilst seemingly complex and extensive, setting up a digital workplace, supported by a mobile social intranet, isn’t all that difficult to achieve.
 With this in mind, it is important to start thinking about designing your digital workplace with a mobile responsive intranet at the centre of the solution.

 Why?
 Because it has been proven time and time again that intranets deliver valuable support to your workforce on any device, anytime and anywhere!
 In addition to this, empowering a digital workforce directly increases productivity, keeps staff happy and facilitates a culture of collaboration.
 A study carried out by Deloitte found that organisations that installed social media tools internally found a median 20% increase in employee satisfaction.
 They also found that when employee engagement increases, there is a corresponding increase in employee retention by up to 87%.
 These statistics are impressive and a call to action for you to create or improve your digital workplace strategy.

 To get you started on your digital workplace strategy here are a few keys to success outlined by James Robertson: